masurp/VU_CADC/tutorials/R_text_dictionary-approaches.md

 ```

 Then, you can open the result in excel, code the documents by filling in
-the sentiment column, and read the result back in and combine with your
+the empty columns, and read the result back in and combine with your
 results above.

 Note that I rename the columns and turn the document identifier into a